Rangers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won 64% of the games this season when they were favored on the moneyline (16-9).
+- The Rangers have been favored on the moneyline 26 total times this season.
+They've gone 17-9 in those games.

-- The implied moneyline probablility for this matchup gives the Rangers a 61.5% chance to win.
+- The implied moneyline probablility in this matchup gives the Rangers a 55.6% chance to win.

-- Texas has had an over/under set by oddsmakers 46 times, and have combined with opponents to go over the total in 29 of those games (29-15-2).
+- Texas has had an over/under set by bookmakers 47 times, and have combined with opponents to go over the total in 29 of those games (29-16-2).

 - The Rangers have had a run line set for only two matchups this season, and covered in both.